d11wtq/oedipus/README.md

 If you have made changes to the C extension, those changes will be compiled and installed (to the lib/ directory) before the specs are run.

-You may also compile the C extension and run the specs separately, if you prefer:

-    bundle exec rake compile
-    bundle exec rspec spec/unit/

 ### Footnotes

   [1]: In practice I find such an abstraction not to be very useful, as it assumes a single-server setup